 #5 Mackerel Beach, Great Mackerel Beach

 Tucked away on the western shores of Pittwater, surrounded by national park, is the small waterside enclave of Great Mackerel Beach.
-The only access is via ferry from Palm Beach (with dogs allowed outside on a leash), or of course your own private boat.
+The only access is via ferry from Palm Beach (with only small dogs allowed in carriers), or of course your own private boat.

 Dogs are permitted off-leash at the Mackerel Beach Dog Area between the hours of sunrise and 9:30am and again between 5pm and sunset, every day of the week.
 Outside of these hours, they are permitted on the beach but must remain on-leash.